mwiget/vmxdocker/readme.txt

               of Intel 82599 based 10 Gigabit Ethernet ports.
 All interface types can be mixed.

+--env VCP    Optional.
+Specify a virtual disk image for the VCP/vRE instead of taking it
+             from the TAR file.

 --env PFE    Optional.
 If set to "lite", the lite version of the vPFE is used, even if
              the CPU would allow the use of the high performance vPFE image from the provided vMX distribution tar file.